ethertote/core/README.md

 # Ethertote

-PLEASE NOTE THIS README IS CURRENTLY ACTING AS A TEMPLATE PLACEHOLDER AND WILL SHORTLY BE FULLY UPDATED

-Ethereum Tote betting on leading cryptocurrencies
+Ethertote is a skill-based trading DApp that harnesses the power of Ethereum smart contracts to allow players to trade on the performance of leading crypto-currencies over a fixed period.

 ## Getting Started

-visit our dapp at http://www.ethertote.com/dapp for more details
+visit our website at https://www.ethertote.com/ for further details

 ### Prerequisites

-You will require the Metamask browser extension, or the Mist browser, or simply send ether to the correct crypto contract.
+You will require a web browser with the Metamask browser extension installed for web3 injection.
+Alternatively you can use a web3 "friendly" mobile app such as Cipher, Trust, or Toshi.

 ## Built With